ahmadrazacdx/neuro-scope/docs/quickstart.md

 - **Monitor Early**: Use pre-training analysis to catch issues before training
 - **Visualize Often**: Regular visualization helps understand training dynamics
 - **Experiment Systematically**: Change one hyperparameter at a time
-- **Save Your Work**: Store model weights and training history for important experiments

 ---